Dr Neil Ewen

 My research interests lie broadly in the politics of contemporary media and culture.
-I have particular interests in celebrity, politics, and sport.
+I have particular interests in celebrity, political communication, and sport.
 I'm the co-editor of First Comes Love: Power Couples, Celebrity Kinship, and Cultural Politics (New York: Bloomsbury Academic, 2015), Capitalism, Crime and Media in the 21st Century (Palgrave Macmillan, 2021), and special issues of Television and New Media on the TV show Friends (2018) and Celebrity Studies on populist political celebrities in contemporary Europe (2020).
 Since 2015, I have edited the Cultural Report section of the journal Celebrity Studies (Routledge).

 I would be delighted to discuss research proposals with prospective candidates interested in working in any aspect of contemporary media culture.
 I am especially interested in proposals related to the following areas / themes:

 I have previously supervised PGR students working on subjects including political cartoons, radical poetry and political resistance, and the cultural politics of 1980s sitcoms.

 2017 – 2020, Shannon Lawlor, University College Dublin, ''This game plays you as much as you play it': Self-reflexivity and technology in video games’ (f/t) – Prof Diane Negra, Director of Studies; Dr Neil Ewen, second supervisor (viva: 29 June 2020)

 Editor, Cultural Report section, Celebrity Studies (Routledge) (July 2015 - present)

 External Examiner, MA Film Studies, University College Dublin (2018 - 2021)